fredrikjag/homelab/README.md

+## homelab :technologist:
-## Scripts and automations for my homelab
+Scripts and Automations for my homelab

 | Script      | Description |
 | ----------- | ----------- |